deboraoliveiraaraujo/deboraoliveiraaraujo/README.md

 - Professora Débora Oliveira
-- Sou professora na Escola Sebastião Villaça
+- Escola Sebastião Villaça
-- Disciplina de Tecnologia e inovação e Língua Portuguesa
+- Tecnologia e inovação e Língua Portuguesa

 <!---
 deboraoliveiraaraujo/deboraoliveiraaraujo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.